ohmage/ohmage-python-client/README.md

 #Ohmage API Python Client#

-This is a thin Python client for the Ohmage server, a data storage unit.
+This is a thin Python client for the Ohmage server, a reference openmHealth DSU.
 It consists of a single class, OhmageApi, which represents a connection to the server, and a few supporting classes for representing Ohmage entities.